 I teach and write about colonialism, political economy, the politics of energy, and the making of expert knowledge.
 Trained in the fields of law, history, and political theory, I work across the disciplinary boundaries of history and the social sciences.
 Many of my writings explore materials from the history and contemporary politics of Egypt, where I have conducted research over many years.

-I have recently finished a new book on our relationship to the future, examining how we came to organise collective life on the principle of its impoverishment.
+In 2026, I published a new book on capitalism, colonialism, and our relationship to the future, examining how we came to organise collective life on the principle of its impoverishment.
 We live in an age in which extraordinary wealth seems to arrive from unfathomable sources, as when tech firms that have never made a profit are valued at billions of dollars.
 While seeming extraordinary, this mode of acquiring unearned wealth, the book argues, is commonplace.
 It is a key to understanding how capitalism came into being and a clue to grasping why the catastrophe of climate collapse has come upon us.
-The book will be published in 2026 under the title The Alibi of Capital: How We Broke the Earth to Steal the Future on the Promise of a Better Tomorrow.
+Published by Verso Press, the book is titled The Alibi of Capital: How We Broke the Earth to Steal the Future on the Promise of a Better Tomorrow